henryle-n/Handwriting-Prediction-Tensorflow2/README.md

 a.
 Building CNN Model:
 Selecting optimal parameters for kernels, strides, pooling layers, batch normalization and drop-outs to mitigate over fitting, and accelerate model coverging.
 Add padding to help retain the input and output dimensions for ability to build a deeper network.
-Due to the sizes of the CNN (multiple layers with 20 millions parameters), we had to utilize the Graphics Procssing Unit (2560 CUDA Cores) to be able to handle the training.
+Due to the sizes of the CNN (multiple layers with 20 millions parameters), we had to utilize the Graphics Processing Unit (2560 CUDA Cores) to be able to handle the training.

 b.
 HTTP Request | AJAX: finding solutions on how to pack the image package from client browser in a base64 encoded string, jsonify it and send to server.
 Then jasonify the response from server and send it back to client computer.